dmak/jaxb-xew-plugin/README.md

 If you have time and desire to contribute to this project you can do it in many ways:

 * Improve this very documentation.
-* Implement Unit tests.
+* Implement unit tests.
-* Provide more samples.
+* Provide extra samples.

 ### Development